Leena-a/robot-arm-ros/README.md

 ## Simulation

-The following command starts the joint_state_publisher using RViz
+The following commands start simulating the robot arm using RViz and Gazebo; the motors are controlled via joint_state_publisher, as can be seen below:
 ```
 $ roslaunch robot_arm_pkg check_motors.launch
+$ roslaunch robot_arm_pkg check_motors_gazebo.launch
+$ rosrun robot_arm_pkg joint_states_to_gazebo.py
 ```